 1. Being forced to use inferior technology just because it’s a WMLRF

 One of the biggest problems with the WMLRF devices on the market is that technologically, they are inferior to much less expensive handheld rangefinders.
-For example, a $129 Sig Sauer KILO2200 offers better ranging performance, ballistics software, warranty, and support than either the Tango Fire 4000 and the Vortex Impact 4000.
+For example, a $129 Sig Sauer KILO2200 offers better ranging performance, ballistics software, warranty, and support than either the Tango Fire 4000 or the Vortex Impact 4000.
 When you buy one of these purpose-built WMLRF devices, you’re essentially paying $1500 for a $129 rangefinder in a fancy box.
 Here’s a ranging comparison, for example:

 Ranging animals (Deer/Elk):